Covariant operator bases for continuous variables: State multipoles

 whose orthonormality with the operators $\hat{T}_{Kq}$ can be directly verified.
 This expression equally serves to furnish a representation of the moments of the displacement operator in the Fock basis.

 To understand this result, we plot in Fig.~\ref{fig:parts_of_matrix} a representation of the nonzero parts of different operators $\hat{\mathfrak{T}}_{Kq}$ in the Fock basis, which equivalently represents which elements of a density matrix $\varrho_{mn}$ contribute to a given multipole $\langle \hat{\mathfrak{T}}_{Kq} \rangle$.
 The contributing elements are all on the $2q$th diagonal, ranging over the first $2K+1$ antidiagonals.
 The inverse multipoles $\langle \hat{T}_{Kq} \rangle$ depend on the $-q$th diagonal and all of the antidiagonals starting from the $2K$th antidiagonal.
+These are in contrast with expansions in quantum statistical mechanics that only retain information about the parts of a state with a fixed number of particles (here $q=0$).
 This picture makes clear a number of properties that will become useful for our purposes.

 To conclude, it is common to find operators of a generic form $f(\ha,\had)$.
 Quite often, it is necessary to find their normally ordered form $\normord{f(\ha,\had)}$, where $: \, :$ denotes normal ordering.
 Such is necessary, for example, in photodetection theory~\cite{Sperling:2012aa}.
 Although algebraic techniques are available~\cite{Louisell:1973aa}, the multipolar expansion that we have developed makes this computation quite tractable.
 We first compute